MinganMuon/dicegame-online/designdoc.md

     client who made the game has a start game button when game starts
     clear screen
-    FOR TESTING: show game id (and stop game button for client who made the game) when game stops
+    FOR TESTING: show game title (and stop game button for client who made the game) when game stops
-    go back to title screen (may need to force a refresh to do this)
+    go back to title screen

 ## server side
 when client connects